Cu Au Ag

 SW of Cusco, 60 km east of Abancay and 500 m to the NW of the town of Cotabambas (#Location: 13° 44' 14"S, 72° 21' 23"W).

 The Middle Eocene to Early Oligocene Andahuaylas-Yauri belt porphyry copper province is situated in southeastern Peru, extending for ~300 km between Andahuaylas in the NW and Yauri to the SE.
-The belt includes both porphyry related iron-copper skarn mineralisation, such as Tintaya, Atalaya and Las Bambas, and typical porphyry style alteration and copper±Mo±Au) mineralisation, such as Antapaccay, Los Chancas and Cotabambas.
+The belt includes both i). porphyry related iron-copper skarn mineralisation, such as Tintaya, Atalaya and Las Bambas, and ii). typical porphyry style alteration with copper±Mo±Au mineralisation, such as Antapaccay, Los Chancas and Cotabambas.
 Other mineralisation includes replacement, and sediment-hosted oxide zinc deposits, and minor epithermal vein-style ores.

 This belt incorporates sections of the intermontane depression between the Eastern and Western Cordillera and the northern Altiplano (Carlier et al., 1996; Chávez et al., 1996), and marks the transition between the normal subduction conditions of southern Peru and northern Chile, and the northern, flat subduction zone of central and northern Peru (Cahill and Isaks, 1992).
 It is situated 250 to 300 km inboard of the Peru-Chile trench.